saucelabs/elemental-next/frontend/docs/updated-tips/45-how-to-test-checkboxes/ruby.md

 end
 ```

-When checking to see if a checkbox has been selected, it's a simple matter of checking for a boolean value.
+When checking to see if a checkbox has been selected, it's a straightforward matter of checking for a boolean value.

 ## Expected Behavior